Share This Short Story

 Drifting.
 Fading.
 Disconnecting from the dark room.
 Slipping into a dreamy state.

 Without explanation and only the haziest of transitions, I sit in my Jeep at an intersection down in the valley though I don’t know my destination.
 Two cars wait in front of me to turn left.
 The background noise of nature at night have faded to the clicking of my turn signal.

 The first driver waits, longer than necessary, watching traffic go by, looking for an opening.
 But not yet.
 Not now.
 Need more room.

 What is taking so long?
 Just turn, damn it.

-The driver in front of me taps his fingers on his steering wheel.
-He shakes his head in disgust.
-He throws his hands in the air, pulls his car into the right turn lane, and passes the first driver while flipping the bird out his window.
-He guns his engine, zooms into the intersection, and turns left, glaring at the driver who had blocked his path instead of watching the road in front of him.
+The driver immediately in front of me must be thinking the same thing.
+He taps his fingers on his steering wheel and shakes his head in disgust.
+Throwing his hands in the air, he pulls his car into the right turn lane and passes the first driver while flipping the bird out his window.
+Gunning his engine, he zooms into the intersection and turns left, glaring at the driver who had blocked his path instead of watching the road in front of him.

 But I see the imminent danger.
 Another car, its driver unsuspecting of approaching catastrophe, drives down the main road.
 Too late, she sees the impending collision.
 She locks on brakes, smoke billowing from her screeching tires.
 She blares her horn, the shrill panic blasting our eardrums.

 The two cars meet head-on, stopping their progress with a crunch of metal.
 Airbags explode in powdery white clouds and absorb the worst of the impact, but the violence of the collision tosses both drivers about their cars.
 Windshield glass shatters and rains down on their bodies.
 The frames of the cars crumple and fluids splash across the street.